asreview/asreview/docs/source/intro/glossary.rst

 Glossary
 --------

 ASReview LAB makes use of standardized terminology for all communication regarding ASReview LAB and its underlying technology.
-You can find an overview of terms and usage in the following table.

 .. glossary::